Flipping out with many flips: hardness of testing k-monotonicity: Introduction

 The notion of $k$-monotonicity has been studied ever since the 50's in the context of circuit lower bounds \cite{Markov:57}.
 Indeed, $k$-monotone functions correspond to functions computable by Boolean circuits with $\log k$ negation gates, and in particular monotone functions correspond to circuits with no negation gates.
 In proving lower bounds for circuits with few negation gates, it has been apparent that the presence of even one negation gate leads either to failure of the common analysis techniques, or to failure of the expected results, as remarked by Jukna \cite{Jukna:12}.

-Interest in $k$-monotonicity has been recently rekindled from multiple angles, including PAC learning, circuit complexity, cryptography and Fourier analysis \cite{Rossman:15, GuoMOR:15, GuoK:15, LinZ:16}.
-From all these angles, $k$-monotone functions can be viewed as a gradual interpolation between the class of very structured monotone functions, and general Boolean functions.
-Following this observation, on the property testing front \cite{CGGKW:17} conjecture that their lower bounds of $\Omega(n/k^2)^{k/4}$ queries should in fact be achievable up to a polynomial blowup, and pose this as the most important follow-up direction.
+Interest in $k$-monotonicity has been recently rekindled from multiple angles, including PAC learning, circuit complexity, cryptography and Fourier analysis \cite{Rossman:15, GuoMOR:15, GuoK:15, LinZ:16, DineshS:18}.
+In these areas, as $k$ increases, $k$-monotone functions are viewed as robust classes sitting between the very structured monotone functions, and general Boolean functions.
+The study of $k$-monotonicity in the property testing model was recently initiated in \cite{CGGKW:17}.
+Here we continue this study and reveal a stark difference from testing monotonicity, while disproving a conjecture from \cite{CGGKW:17}.
+Our study leads to open questions that might be relevant to monotonicity testing.

-To build some intuition, observe that in order to test $k$-monotonicity with one-sided error, a test should only reject if it finds a {\em violation} in the form of a sequence $x_1\prec x_2\prec \ldots \prec x_{k+1}$ in $\{0,1\}^n$, such that $f(x_1)=1$ and $f(x_i)\ne f(x_{i+1})$ for all $i\in [k]$.
-Hence, a canonical candidate tester suggested in \cite{CGGKW:17} queries all points along a random chain $0^n=x_1\prec x_2\prec \ldots \prec x_{n+1}=1^n$ and rejects only if it finds a violation.
-We call such a tester the {\em chain tester}.
-The chain tester is indeed implied by all previous tests for monotonicity \cite{GGLRS00, CS:13a, ChenST:14, KhotMS:15}, incurring only a small polynomial blow-up in the query complexity.

-However, despite the strong analogy with monotonicity that allows some common analysis techniques to extend to $k$-monotonicity, the main result of this paper disproves the conjecture from \cite{CGGKW:17} that the chain tester works.
-Specifically, we show that no one-sided tester with $\poly(n^k)$ queries can succeed on some carefully constructed hard families of Boolean functions.